HSA, FSA, HRA: Eligible and Ineligible Expenses

 Temporary storage for infertility treatment - Expenses incurred for sperm storage are reimbursable.

 - Amounts paid for Therapy received as medical treatment are reimbursable.
-Payments made to an individual for special exercises or music therapy administered to a mentally retarded child are also reimbursable.
+Payments made to an individual for special exercises or music therapy administered to a mentally disabled child are also reimbursable.
 These so-called "patterning" exercises consist mainly of coordinated physical manipulation of the child's arms and legs to imitate crawling and other normal movements.
 See Fitness programs or Massage.

 Thermometer - Expenses for purchase of a thermometer or thermometer covers are reimbursable.